 Inspect mode in a spec document is nearly identical to Inspect mode in a prototype, so you can access the same critical info while inspecting either document type (as seen in this quick peek at Inspect mode).

 When you're ready to return to the main spec view, click the back arrow () at the top-left of Inspect.

-Developers can connect each InVision spec to a specific Jira ticket, making it all the more convenient to reference the spec while they're building.
+Developers can link each InVision spec to a specific Jira ticket, making it all the more convenient to reference the spec while they're building.

 Open the spec in InVision V7.